- Nutella is a popular chocolate-and-hazelnut spread by Fererro.

 It also suggests that the manufacturing facilities are also free from gluten, and there’s no chance of cross-contamination.

-Here are a few gluten free alternatives to Nutella:
+A few gluten free alternatives to Nutella

-a) Nature’s Store
+Nature’s Store

 If you’re looking for an alternative to Nutella, the hazelnut and cocoa spread by Nature’s store should be one of your first choices.